Canada Bill Jones: In popular culture

 The German writer Karl May wrote two stories about Canada Bill Jones: Ein Self-man (1878) and Three carde monte (1879).
 The narrator meets several times with the young Abraham Lincoln and together they oppose "Kanada-Bill."
 Later on, May revised the latter story for integration in Old Surehand II (1895), adding a fictional cause of death.

 In the 1998 poker film Rounders, the main character, played by Matt Damon, quotes Canada Bill Jones, saying "It's immoral to let a sucker keep his money."

-In Neil Gaiman's American Gods, Mr. Wednesday tells the "it's the only game in town" story about Canada Bill Jones, calling it the finest line of poetry ever spoken in America.
+In Neil Gaiman's 2001 novel American Gods, Mr. Wednesday tells the "it's the only game in town" story about Canada Bill Jones, calling it the finest line of poetry ever spoken in America.